-Museums are re-opening to a new audience: Locals eager to ‘travel’
+Museums are reopening to a new audience: Locals eager to ‘travel’

 For the Met, long-haul travel is typically responsible for most of their visitors, who come from abroad.
 But with international plane travel halted, Weine says, there’s a new focus on New Yorkers, which now make up over 90 percent of entrants.
 The museum recently launched a complimentary bike valet program to encourage the many locals now getting around on two wheels to stop by and experience the Met’s spaces, including the iconic Great Hall and the Sackler Wing’s Temple of Dendur, with far fewer crowds.

 “New Yorkers have endured the unthinkable; a pandemic that continues, and so many challenges from it,” Weine says.
-“There’s absolutely nothing like the experience of providing people a place of solitude to enjoy the cultural treasures of over 5,000 years of human history … This is why we live in New York, and other places like it."
+“There’s absolutely nothing like the experience of providing people a place of solitude to enjoy the cultural treasures of over 5,000 years of human history. … This is why we live in New York, and other places like it."

 Read more: